johnkarlkeith/machu-picchu/docs/delete-inventory.md

           <td><ul>
               <li>Current user must be logged in</li>
                 <li>Current user must be in the products page</li>
-                <li>Current user must be editing a product</li>
+                <li>Current user must be editing an inventory</li>
           </ul>
           </td>
         </tr>
         <tr>
           <td>Triggers</td>
-          <td>User clicks the 'Delete Product' button when editing a product</td>
+          <td>User clicks the 'Delete inventory' button when editing an inventory</td>
         </tr>
         <tr>
           <td><b>Basic Flow</b></td>
           <td>
             <ol>
               <li>User clicks the 'delete' button on the delete modal that pops up <br>
-              upon clicking the 'delete product' button</li>
+              upon clicking the 'delete inventory' button</li>
             </ol>
           </td>
         </tr>
         <tr>
           <td><b>Alternative Flow</b></td>
           <td>
-            <strong>Product deletion aborted</strong>: Product will not be deleted and modal closes
+            <strong>Inventory deletion aborted</strong>: Product will not be deleted and modal closes
           </td>
         </tr>
         <tr>
           <td><b>Postconditions</b></td>
           <td>
-            The product will be soft deleted, meaning it will still be in <br>the system but will not be displayed
+            The inventory will be soft deleted, meaning it will still be in <br>the system but will not be displayed
           </td>
         </tr>
         <tr>